 # Filtering and sorting

-In Navixy Repository API, list queries (those returning multiple items, like `devices`, `assets`, or `organizations`) accept `filter` and `orderBy` arguments that let you control which results come back and in what order.
-Instead of fetching all devices and processing them client-side, you can request exactly what you need.
+List queries (those returning multiple items, like `devices`, `assets`, or `organizations`) accept `filter` and `orderBy` arguments that let you control which results come back and in what order.
+Instead of fetching everything and processing it client-side, you can request exactly what you need.

 For navigating through large result sets, see [Pagination](/docs/navixy-repository-api/pagination.md).